costa-rica/native-stuff-10/README.md

 ## Gesture02.js

 Create a video view with a timeline.
 The Video will have a gesture set, the timeline will have a gesture set that impacts the video playback.
 The timeline will be sitting on top of the video.

+## Gesture03.js and subcomponents/Timeline.js

+All the good stuff from Gesture02.js, but now we separate the timeline into a component called Timeline and all the functionality remains.
+Width of timeline is hanlded by a property that is passed called timelineWidth, which is a percentage.